-The narrative of the film opens with a political chaos in Pala and ends with a stylish hero introduction and title along with a dubstep remix of of the iconic song Balikudeerangale, this sequence was more than enough to energize the fans.
-Comrade In America a.k.a CIA is Amal Neerad’s best after Big B ( of course, barring Iyobinte Pusthakam) in the commercial zone.
+The narrative of the film opens with political chaos in Pala and concludes with a stylish hero introduction, complemented by a dubstep remix of the iconic song “Balikudeerangale.”
+This sequence proves to be more than enough to energize fans.
+“Comrade In America,” aka CIA, stands as Amal Neerad’s best work since “Big B” (excluding “Iyobinte Pusthakam”) in the commercial zone.

-Comrade In America is an engaging flick and will surely please Dulquer Salmaan fans.
-The youngsters might take back some good light notes with them after the film.
-It touches the peripherals of the immigration issues of the United States of America but doesn’t go deep.
-The film is a simple entertainer with a neat making and a tiny surprise.
-Only thing is not to expect anything large.
-It is good entertainer for the holiday season.
+“Comrade In America” is an engaging film that will surely delight Dulquer Salmaan fans.
+It offers light, enjoyable notes for youngsters, touching on the peripherals of immigration issues in the United States without delving too deep.
+The film is a simple entertainer with a polished production, making it a good choice for the holiday season.

 Hardcore Film Lover and Ardent Movie Goer, Aspiring Film Maker.